mental-design/mental-design.github.io/type/cba/models/notes_content.md

 Because CBA uses the same drawing code as ABC, it has, for the most part, the same dimensions as ABC and the two typefaces can be mixed without further adjustments.

+Click the Details button below for more information about the typeface.

 <div id="details-wrapper">
 <div id="details-btn" onclick="showDetails()">
     <i id="details-icon" class="fa fa-plus-circle"> </i> Details